natyeo/Oyster5/README.md

 I need to have the correct fare calculated
 ```
 ## Getting started
-- clone this repo
+- Clone this repo
-- bundle install
+- Install Gems using `bundle install`

 ## Usage
 ```